learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 evan.sayAge();
 // => I am 35 years old.
 evan;
-// => Person { name: 'Evan', age: 36 }
+// => Person { name: 'Evan', age: 35 }
 ```

 > You can try out the code above.
 Type `node` in your terminal, then
 > copy and paste the above code into the Node environment to play around

 Do not be alarmed if some of this looks unfamiliar.
 We will go into greater
-detail later about specific syntax.For now, though, take a moment to notice
+detail later about specific syntax.
+For now, though, take a moment to notice
 what changed.
 Where did our variables go?
 Now we just have one: `evan`.
 Instead of being assigned to a data type like a `String` or an `Integer`,
 `evan` assigned to a `Person` object that _contains_ our data.